Abdelpakey/ACT/readme.md

-Code for Real-time 'Actor-Critic' tracking
+Test code for Real-time 'Actor-Critic' tracking Training code is coming